mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **BETA READERS**: Did I miss one?
 Let me know.

+**CSRF:**
+Cross-Site Request Forgery -
+CSRF is a kind of security problem that can cause a web application to execute unwanted actions using a user's credentials.

+**CSS:**
+Cascading Style Sheets -
+A language used on the web to describe the presentation of markup on a webpage

 **DNS:**
 Domain Name System -
 DNS is the system that the internet uses to manage names